How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Discussion

-\faHandORight \textbf{Translating conscientiousness into consistent performance}: Conscientiousness emerged as the strongest predictor of both reasoning and problem-solving accuracy.
+\faHandORight \textbf{Translating conscientiousness into consistent performance}: Conscientiousness emerged as the strongest predictor of both reasoning and problem-solving accuracy at the individual level across the combined sample.
 Individuals with higher conscientiousness demonstrated greater stability and fewer reasoning errors, consistent with their tendency toward organized, methodical task execution.
-Embedding reflective checkpoints, such as structured debugging logs or code review planning templates, could help reinforce these disciplined work habits.
-In professional teams, similar strategies can promote accountability, predictability, and reliability across distributed software tasks.
+This association was observed within participants rather than as a difference between practitioners and students, who did not differ significantly in their personality profiles.
+Embedding reflective checkpoints, such as structured debugging logs or code review planning templates, could help reinforce disciplined work habits.
+In professional teams, similar strategies may support accountability, predictability, and reliability in performing software tasks.

-\faHandORight \textbf{Bridging the educational and professional reasoning gap}: Students demonstrated narrower performance ranges compared to practitioners, whose scores exhibited greater variability with some high-performing outliers.
-This pattern implies that, while education provides a solid cognitive foundation, professional experience refines adaptability and situational reasoning.
-Embedding authentic tasks, such as debugging with incomplete specifications or reasoning under uncertainty, can help students develop the resilience and flexibility reflected in practitioner performance profiles.
+\faHandORight \textbf{Bridging the educational and professional reasoning gap}: Our students demonstrated higher and more tightly clustered problem-solving accuracy on the coding and logical reasoning questions, and our practitioners exhibited greater variability, including several high-performing outliers.
+This pattern suggests differences in consistency rather than overall capability, with students showing more uniform accuracy and practitioners displaying a wider spread of outcomes.
+Embedding authentic tasks, such as debugging with incomplete specifications or reasoning under uncertainty, may help students engage with a broader range of problem contexts and better prepare for the variability observed among practitioners.